 It is the shaman who moves between realities, engaging in mythic feats.
 They are the middleman between ordinary and non-ordinary realities.
 Do you know one?
 Could you become one?

 The shaman moves between realities, a magical athlete of consciousness engaged in mythic feats.
-The shaman is a middleman between ordinary reality and non-ordinary reality, as Castaneda has dramatically described. — Michael Harner
+The shaman is a middleman between ordinary reality and non-ordinary reality, as Castaneda has dramatically described. — Michael Harner (1)

-Spirit World Magicians
+The Spirit World

-There is no doubt that non-ordinary reality exits.
-When we dream at night we experience one example of this realm.
-The Shamanic Journey gives us access to other levels of upper, middle, and lower worlds.
+There is no doubt that non-ordinary reality exists.
+When we dream at night, we experience one example of this realm.
+Our dreams are proof of non-ordinary reality.
+The Shamanic Journey is one of the first tools for exploring these non-ordinary realms.

-These magical athletes provide healing for mind and body and soul acting as an agent between the unknown and known in the service of mankind.
-Some are experts in the medicinal use of plants, while others are adept at diagnosing a variety of physical, mental, and spiritual healing.
+These magical athletes provide healing for mind and body, and soul, acting as an agent between the unknown and known in humankind’s service.
+Some are experts in plants’ medicinal use, while others are adept at diagnosing various physical, mental, and spiritual healing.

 Other Shamans are counselors in matters of relationships.
 Some are experts at helping others contact their spirit guides.
 It is probably not a coincidence that we find many of the same practices around the globe.
-The range of techniques and rituals that are both diverse and universal.
+The range of techniques and rituals are both diverse and universal.
 Their healing knowledge and wisdom is a valued asset.